UniversalDependencies/udw26/program.md

 ### Session 6 — 17:30–18:00

 - 17:30–17:35 — **Remote poster boosters**
-  - _[Extending Retag to Conversion Error Detection: A Case Study on SynTagRus Morphology](papers/21_Paper.pdf)_ - Andrei Movsesian and Daniil Timchenk.pdfo
+  - _[Extending Retag to Conversion Error Detection: A Case Study on SynTagRus Morphology](papers/21_Paper.pdf)_ - Andrei Movsesian and Daniil Timchenko
   - _[Comparing Dependency Distances of Esperanto and Other Languages in a Multi-Lingual Parallel Corpus](papers/13_Paper.pdf)_ - Masanori Oya